Film Class Descriptions

 What did I do wrong?
 Or how did he/she do that?
 These questions are answered with the screening of student films completed in the first and second semesters.
-This course analyzes the camera work, lighting, audio and editing as executed in their "In The Style" of student film projects.
+This course analyzes the camera work, lighting, audio and editing as executed in their "non dialogue and dialogue" student film projects.
 Students develop a critical eye for evaluating how a particular shot was achieved, why it worked, what elements or settings were used to produce it and how they can either adjust or execute that shot.

 SCN 412 - Screenwriting 4

-In this course screenwriting majors must complete an 80 to 90-page draft of a feature length screenplay.
+In this course students embark on completing a first draft of either a feature length screenplay or television pilot.
 The course is devoted to writing the first draft.
 The students are told what to expect as the story begins to emerge on paper and are given a daily writing schedule for completing the draft.
 Student’s meet weekly writing assignments that are analyzed in order to find weaknesses.
 Students are given the tools to identify the ways and means for addressing story problems, weak dialogue, or unfocused characters.
 Portions of class time are devoted to lecture, collaboration in groups and writing.

 Assignments require students to turn in written work that is reviewed and critiqued by the instructor for revisions and suggestions.

 This course is the production phase for thesis projects.
 Each student is given the opportunity to direct their own thesis film.
 Those choosing not to direct a thesis must team up with directors to serve as a producer, assistant director or location manager.
-This course meets three times during the semester to report progress on their productions, work at problem solving or work on preproduction.
-Students are to shoot their thesis projects outside of class on their own time during the fourth and fifth semesters.
-Students are REQUIRED to attain "greenlight" status before they begin principle photography.
+This course meets three times during the semester to report progress on their productions and work on problem solving in preproduction.
+Students are to shoot their thesis projects outside of class on their own time during the fourth and fifty semesters.
+Students are REQUIRED to attain greenlight status before they begin principle photography.
 Thesis films can be of any type (narrative, documentary, music video, commercial, experimental, etc.).
 The completed films are shown at a local movie theater in October at the school's annual film festival.

 PRL 416 - Production Lab 4

-Lab 4a is conducted over the course of four straight days between the third and fourth semester.
+Class time is a grip and electric intensive lab that is conducted the first week of the fourth semester.
 This course focuses on skills involving the Grip and Electric department of a film set.
 Students learn the organization of a one-ton grip truck, learn and set up power distribution, lay cable runs, rig large frames from eight to twelve foot, modify light sources using a variety of solids, silks, scrims, measure light using meters, lay and level dolly track, operate Matthews doorway and Fischer dolly systems.
 Emphasis is placed on safety, identifying and correcting hazards, organization, power limits, and working in an efficient manner within the G & E departments.

 Students will work from a one-ton grip truck using rented gear and light practical film sets on the Motion Picture Institute sound stage.